 The following table displays all available formatting options:

 In the left sidebar, you’ll notice the layers panel.
 This panel displays a list of all layers for the current screen with the exact order, layer type, and hierarchy found in the source Studio file.
 At the top of the layers panel, you’ll see the name of the current screen.

-Hovering over a specific layer in the prototype screen will highlight the item in light gray in the layers list.
-If you click a layer on the prototype screen, it will be highlighted blue in the layers list, and the layer group folder will expand.
+Hovering over a specific group or layer in the prototype screen will highlight the item in light gray in the layers list.
+If you click a group or layer on the prototype screen, it will be highlighted blue in the layers list, and the layer group folder will expand.
 Conversely, clicking a layer or a group in the layers list will select that layer or group in the prototype screen.

 To collapse all expanded groups in the layers list, navigate to the top of the layers panel and click the collapse icon ().

 The following is a list of items and their associated icons that you’ll notice in the layers list:

 To measure a layer’s position relative to the screen, click the layer—either in the prototype screen directly or in the layers list—and move the cursor into a blank space on the canvas.
 Pink guidelines with position dimensions will overlay the screen.